Osnabrück University of Applied Sciences: Notable graduates

-The University in film and TV
+The university in popular media

 In the (Charlotte) Lindholm-centred 2007 Tatort episode "Das namenlose Mädchen" (The Nameless Girl), which takes place in Osnabrück, the murder victim attends a course at the university.
 Filming took place in August and September 2006 at various locations including Haste, the University of Osnabrück and also at a student residence.
-The Caprivi campus of the School of Business Msnagement and Social Sciences is also featured in the 2008 made-for-TV film “Vertraute Angst” (Familiar Fear) from ARD, in which it is used as the setting for a psychiatric clinic.
+The Caprivi campus of the School of Business Msnagement and Social Sciences is also featured in the 2008 made-for-TV film "Vertraute Angst" (Familiar Fear) from ARD, in which it is used as the setting for a psychiatric clinic.

-In 2007, filming of the 2008 documentary drama “Remarque – Sein Weg zum Ruhm” (Remarque – His Path to Fame) took place at the Caprivi campus; it revolves around the author Erich Maria Remarque, who underwent military training at the Caprivi barracks in Osnabrück.
+In 2007, filming of the 2008 documentary drama "Remarque – Sein Weg zum Ruhm" (Remarque – His Path to Fame) took place at the Caprivi campus; it revolves around the author Erich Maria Remarque, who underwent military training at the Caprivi barracks in Osnabrück.